ProjectAlita/projectalita.github.io/docs/user-guide/agents.md

 2. **Select the AI Model**: Choose the appropriate AI model (e.g., gpt-4-0125-preview, gpt-35-turbo, etc.).
 3. **Set the Temperature Parameter**: Adjust this parameter to control the level of creativity or unpredictability in responses.
 4. **Advanced Parameters** (Optional): For finer control over response generation, you may adjust these optional settings:
+    * **Temperature (0.1-1.0)** - adjusts the level of creativity or unpredictability in responses.
+        * **Higher values**: Responses are more creative and varied, but may be less consistent and more unpredictable.
+        * **Lower values**: Responses are more consistent and predictable, but may be less creative and varied.
-    * **Top P (0-1)** - determines the cumulative probability threshold for selecting words, balancing between creativity (higher values) and consistency (lower values).
+      * **Top P (0-1)** - determines the cumulative probability threshold for selecting words, balancing between creativity and consistency.
+        * **Higher values**: A wider range of words is considered, leading to more creative and diverse responses.
+        * **Lower values**: A narrower range of words is considered, leading to more consistent and predictable responses.
       * **Top K** - limits the choice of words to the K most probable, affecting the response's diversity and predictability.
+        * **Higher values**: More words are considered, leading to more diverse and potentially creative responses.
+        * **Lower values**: Fewer words are considered, leading to more predictable and focused responses.
-    * **Maximum length** - sets the cap on the response length, helping tailor responses to be as concise or detailed as desired.
+      * **Maximum Length** - sets the cap on the response length, helping tailor responses to be as concise or detailed as desired.
+        * **Higher values**: Responses can be longer and more detailed.
+        * **Lower values**: Responses are shorter and more concise.
 5. **Initiate Interaction**: Once all instructions for the agent are set in the **Instructions** and/or **Tools** sections, you can start the execution by typing your text (be it a question or a command)  into the chat box or initate it by selecting the **Conversation Starter** message (if you have configured it).
 Use simple commands like "Go", "Start Generating", "Execute", or "Run it" and click the **Send** icon to begin.
 These commands signal the Gen AI to process the information and generate the desired output based on the configured settings.